soffes/soff.es/resume/scuba.md

 ### Experience

-371 dives with 7 years of diving experience and 19 certifications as of November 2023.
+414 dives with 9 years of diving experience and 20 certifications as of May 2025.
 NAUI instructor #63678.
 Familiar with multiple gear configurations like backplate & wing, doubles, and sidemount.

 ### Certifications

+#### May 2025 — Vancouver Island, Canada

+* TDI Technical DPV Diver #1700291

 #### September 2023 — Monterey, CA